BenjaminVerney/gestal-cloud-docs/docs/api/installations.md

 Integration installations are activations of your integration by tenants on their sites.<br/>
 An integration installation is _scoped_ to a site, in a multi-sites setup you'll need one installation per-site.<br/>
-It grants you access to site [core resources](/api/core/introduction.html) data and allows you to share some data through [mirror resources](api/mirror/introduction.html).
+It grants you access to site [core resources](/api/core/introduction.html) and allows you to share some data through [mirror resources](api/mirror/introduction.html).

 ## List all installations